rodelydouilly/vivavel/README.md

 # vivavel
-This app where everyone can post an object.
+Everyone can use this app to post a particular object.